twelvee/spectre-js/docs/architecture.md

 ## Vision

 Spectre-JS is an embeddable JavaScript runtime built for real-time interactive systems.
 It targets modern ECMAScript compliance while delivering deterministic low-latency execution for game engines and high-frequency UI pipelines.
-The runtime stack is layered around a pluggable execution core that can switch between single-threaded, multi-threaded, and GPU-accelerated modes without altering the embedding API.
+The runtime stack is layered around a pluggable execution core that can switch between single-threaded and multi-threaded execution while optionally enabling GPU acceleration without altering the embedding API.

 ## Guiding Principles